 By default, if your query statement does not specify a catalog, the connector queries the data under the catalog named AwsDataCatalog.
 You can use the Catalog connection property to specify a different default catalog for your queries.
-For more information, see Catalog on page 111.
+For more information, see Catalog.